MastodonC/kixi.stats/README.md

 * Correlation
 * Correlation matrix
 * Simple linear regression
+* Standard error of the mean
+* Standard error of the estimate
+* Standard error of the prediction

 Variance, standard deviation, skewness and kurtosis each have sample and population variants.

 ## Documentation

 View the [documentation here](http://mastodonc.github.io/kixi.stats/).

+Examples of `kixi.stats` usage can be seen between 10:20-16:00 of this video on [Clojure for Machine Learning](https://skillsmatter.com/skillscasts/9050-clojure-for-machine-learning).

 ## Installation